Rundiz/bootstrap3/README.md

 ## Limitations

-This repo. use CSS variable for example `--background-color: #fff;` and `background-color: var(--background-color);`.
-So, it does not supported Internet Explorer (IE).
+This repo. uses CSS variables, for example `--background-color: #fff;` and `background-color: var(--background-color);`.
+So, it does not support Internet Explorer (IE).
 If you would like to use old browsers, please use original Bootstrap 3.

 ## Quick start